MileHacker Logo

 Fair Trade & Ethical Goods

 Seek out local handmade markets and directly purchase crafts from the makers.
 This helps secure fair compensation.
 Inquire about how goods are produced.
-Be wary of items that seem mass-produced or are sold at unusually low prices.
+Be wary of items that seem mass-produced or are sold at unusually low costs.

 Conscious Purchasing

-• Visit artisan markets and buy directly.
+• Visit artisan markets and procure directly.

 • Inquire about production methods and sourcing.